Cat Infestations: Fleas & Ticks

 How to Spot Cheyletiellosis in Cats

+Cheyletiellosis, aside from being hard to spell and pronounce, are distressing cat infestations for your pet.
 Their presence will cause irritation, dandruff and itchiness.
-This is called Cheyletiellosis (which is just as tough to pronounce as it is to spell).
 It’s also known as walking dandruff, because it causes a mild form of dermatitis.
 In severe cases, it may even cause hair loss.

 A paper in the Canadian Veterinary Journal detailed a case study.
 They described how the affected cat’s coat was actually remarkably clean (which they thought was a result of the owner trying to tackle the infestation on their own!)
 However, the cat had been consistently scratching the same area for a number of weeks, and small sores were present on the cat’s head and neck.